mharrod/certusTAP/docs/framework/workflows/index.md

 # Workflows

-## Introduction

-These workflowsdescribe how actors within the assurance ecosystem interact to achieve specific objectives.
+These workflows describe how actors within the assurance ecosystem interact to achieve specific objectives.
 They capture **who** is involved, **what** each participant does, and **why** the interaction matters in maintaining trust and verifiable assurance.

-In this documentation, each workflow represents a discrete and traceable scenario — from the registration of a system under test, to data normalization, AI reasoning, human review, policy enforcement, and independent audit.

 These workflows serve three main purposes: